demichie/elicipy/README.md

 The answers (for both seed and target questions) are collected with a Streamlit webapp, that can run locally or from streamlit.io (read below).

+The analysis is always done locally.

+All the elicitation data, included the input files for the creation of the webapp and for analysis, are in subfolders of the ELICITATIONS folder.
+The files required to run an elicitation are:
+1. createWebformDict.py
+1. elicipyDict.py
+1. DATA/questionnaire.csv

+When there are multiple elicitations folders inside ELICITATION, the elicitation for the Webapp is specified in the file ElicitationCase.py

 ___

 ## Webform